UPDATED January 5th, 2019

-Unfortunately they do not sell food or drinks inside for safety reasons.
+Unfortunately, they do not sell food or drinks inside for safety reasons.
 You can purchase food or drinks outside on the corner by the stand though.
-I would recommend bringing your own if you plan on waiting a long time.
+I would recommend bringing your own if you plan on waiting a long time to elope.

 What can we do after our ceremony?

-I recommend taking some photos after in different locations around City Hall or we can even take some time to go to other locations.
-I can recommend a few.
-Also I can recommend places to eat for lunch or dinner to celebrate your marriage!
+I recommend taking some photos around the City Hall area or even venture to other places like Central Park or Dumbo by Brooklyn Bridge for some nice portraits!
+I can also recommend places to eat for lunch or dinner to celebrate your marriage!

 Susan Shek is an NYC Wedding Photographer who is considered the following: New York Wedding Photographer, City Hall Wedding Photographer, Brooklyn Wedding Photographer, Destination Wedding Photographer.
-She has shot an abundant amount of City Hall Weddings.
-Pricing starts at $1500 for city hall or small intimate elopements.
+She has photographed an abundant amount of City Hall Weddings and elopements.